News + Articles

 📅 Schedule dental checkups every six months for professional cleanings and early detection of any issues.

-💧 Rinse with antibacterial mouthwash.
+💧 Rinse with an antibacterial mouthwash.
 This helps lower the risk of gum disease and keeps your breath fresh.

 By following these steps, you can help ensure your dental bridge stays secure, functional, and comfortable.
 A well-maintained bridge not only supports your bite but also protects your long-term oral health.